Nathan-Roll1/PerceptualAdaptation/preregistration.md

 We test whether costs of specialization equal benefits: |Condition 3 - baseline| = |Condition 4 - baseline|.
 That is, does single-talker training hurt multi-talker test performance as much as multi-talker training helps single-talker test performance?

 ## Secondary Analyses
+### S1: Word-Level Error Patterns
+We will analyze which types of words are most commonly misperceived in accented speech (e.g., function words vs. content words, word frequency effects, phonological neighborhood density).
+We hypothesize that function words and high-frequency words will show higher accuracy due to top-down support, while words with many phonological neighbors will show lower accuracy.

-### S1: Blank Position Effects
+### S2: Serial Position Effects
-We will analyze how accuracy varies based on where the blank appears in the sentence (beginning, middle, end).
-We hypothesize that later blanks will show lower accuracy due to increased memory demands, with this effect being stronger for less intelligible speakers.
+We will examine whether word accuracy follows a U-shaped pattern across sentence positions, with higher accuracy for initial and final words compared to middle words.
+We hypothesize that primacy and recency effects will be present, but may be modulated by speaker intelligibility—less intelligible speakers may show stronger recency effects as listeners rely more heavily on recently heard information when processing is difficult.

-### S2: Human-ASR Alignment
+### S3: Human-ASR Alignment
 We will compare human error patterns with automatic speech recognition (ASR) model predictions.
 Specifically, we will correlate item-level accuracy between humans and ASR confidence scores to test whether computational models capture the same sources of difficulty in accented speech perception.

 ## Analysis Plan
 ### Primary Analyses
 - Mixed-effects logistic regression: Accuracy ~ Condition × Phase + (1|Participant) + (1|Item)
 - Planned contrasts testing H1-H3 using Bonferroni correction
 - Effect sizes calculated as Cohen's d on log-odds transformed accuracy
+- Accuracy calculated using normalized string matching (lowercase, no punctuation except apostrophes)

 ### Secondary Analyses
+- S1: Word-level accuracy ~ Word_Type × Word_Frequency × Neighborhood_Density + (1|Participant) + (1|Item)
-- S1: Accuracy ~ Blank_Position × Speaker_Intelligibility + (1|Participant) + (1|Item)
+- S2: Word accuracy ~ Serial_Position (beginning/middle/end) × Speaker_Intelligibility + (1|Participant) + (1|Item)
-- S2: Pearson correlation between item-level human accuracy and ASR confidence scores
+- S3: Pearson correlation between item-level human accuracy and ASR confidence scores

 ### Power Analysis
 With 200 participants per condition after exclusions, we have 85% power to detect d = 0.27 (approximately 4% accuracy difference) between conditions.